List of Mozambican submissions for the Academy Award for Best International Feature Film

 Mozambique submitted a film for the Academy Award for Best International Feature Film (Note: The category was previously named the Academy Award for Best Foreign Language Film, but this was changed to the Academy Award for Best International Feature Film in April 2019, after the Academy deemed the word "Foreign" to be outdated.) for the first time in 2017.
 The award is handed out annually by the United States Academy of Motion Picture Arts and Sciences to a feature-length motion picture produced outside the United States that contains primarily non-English dialogue.
 It was not created until the 1956 Academy Awards, in which a competitive Academy Award of Merit, known as the Best Foreign Language Film Award, was created for non-English speaking films, and has been given annually since.

-As of 2025, Mozambique has submitted only once, The Train of Salt and Sugar (2017) by Licínio Azevedo, which was not nominated.
+As of 2026, Mozambique has submitted only one film, The Train of Salt and Sugar (2017), which was not nominated.